Offering Yoga for Back Care and Scoliosis and Four Seasons Yoga in public and private classes, retreats and workshops.

 For private classes you may park at 218 Morada Lane.

 Enter through the gate with the star on it.
 The path will take you to the yoga studio on the left side of the building.

-Peruvian Yoga Retreat
+Peruvian Cultural Journey and Yoga Retreat 2021

 This Andean cultural journey combined with a yoga retreat sets the stage for a profound cultural and personal experience.
 Based out of the Pisac Inn in the Sacred Valley of the Incas, the woven itinerary, accommodations, and meals celebrate the Andean perspective.
 Your participation directly supports sustainable efforts to preserve traditional Andean culture.

-Admire sacred archeological sites, colorful markets, breathtaking scenery, and delve into the rich culture of the Quechua Indians, the Inca descendants, in a very personal relationship with the land, the people, and their customs.
-Among the highlights of the trip are visits to Cusco, capital of the vast Inca State, known as the navel of the ancestral world, and, of course, a day of marveling at Machu Picchu, one of the seven wonders of the world! traditional cultureOne event that makes the trip truly unique is a visit to the traditional highland community of Amaru, where we will participate in their communal workday, share a meal, enjoy weaving demonstrations, music and dancing – a cultural exchange that deepens the appreciation of Quechua history and social life.
+Admire sacred archaeological sites, colorful markets, breathtaking scenery, and delve into the rich culture of the Quechua Indians, the Inca descendants, in a very personal relationship with the land, the people, and their customs.
+Among the highlights of the trip are visits to Cusco, capital of the vast Inca State, known as the navel of the ancestral world, and, of course, a day of marveling at Machu Picchu, one of the seven wonders of the world.
+One event that makes the trip truly unique is a visit to the traditional highland community of Amaru, where we will participate in their communal workday, share a meal, enjoy weaving demonstrations, music and dancing – a cultural exchange that deepens the appreciation of Quechua history and social life.